phildionne/geojsonlint/README.md

 * [geojsonlint.com](http://geojsonlint.com/) does this server-side
 * [GeoJSON-Validation](https://github.com/craveprogramminginc/GeoJSON-Validation) is another node module for this.
 * [geojson-assert](https://github.com/calvinmetcalf/geojson-assert) does it in assertion tests

-## License

-`geojsonlint` is © 2015 Can-Explore and may be freely distributed under the New BSD license.
-See the `LICENSE.md` file.

-## About Can-Explore

-Can-Explore is a team of passionate people brdiging the gap between technology and the world of civil engineering.
-We love building new things and get out of our comfort zone.

-We love [open-source](https://github.com/can-explore) and we try to give back to the community as much as we can.